Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Introduction

 \section{Introduction}

-In \cite{Exner,KuchmentZeng,KuchmentZeng2004}, see also references therein, Neumann Laplacians $A_\e$ on thin manifolds, converging to metric graphs $G$, were studied, see, e.g., Fig. \ref{fig:kaplya}.
-The named works attacked the question of spectral convergence of such PDEs to the spectrum of a graph Laplacian with some matching conditions at the graph vertices.
-Denoting the set of edges $e$ of the limiting graph $G$ by $E$, each $e=[0,l_e]$ is associated with the Hilbert space $L^2(e)$.
-Accordingly, $L^2(G):= \oplus_e L^2(e)$.
-For each $e$, the graph Laplacian $A_G$ is generated by the differential expression $-u''$, $u\in H^2(e)$ (see \cite{Kuchment2} for details).
+In the book \cite{Post}, see also references therein, in particular \cite{Exner,KuchmentZeng,KuchmentZeng2004}, Neumann Laplacians $A_\e$ on thin manifolds, converging to metric graphs as $\varepsilon\to0$, were studied, see, e.g., Fig.\,\ref{fig:kaplya1}.
+Here $\varepsilon$ represents the ``thickness'' of the manifolds in those parts where they converge to the graph edges.
+The named works attacked the question of spectral (and, in the case of \cite{Post}, norm-resolvent) convergence of such partial differential operators to a graph Laplacian with certain matching conditions at the graph vertices.
+This latter ordinary differential operator is introduced as follows.
+Denoting by $E$ the set of edges $e$ of the limiting graph $G,$ each $e\in E$ can be identified with the interval $[0,l_e],$ where $l_e$ is the length of $e$.
+We use notation $L^2(e)$ for the associated Hilbert space $L^2(0,l_e).$ Similarly, we denote $L^2(G):= \oplus_e L^2(e)$.
+The graph Laplacian $A_G$ is generated by the differential expression $-u'',$ $u\in H^2(e)$ on each edge $e\in E$ separately (see \cite{Kuchment2} for details), subject to the vertex conditions discussed below.

-It was proved, that the spectra of $A_\e$ converge within any compact $K\in \mathbb{C}$ in the sense of Hausdorff to the spectrum of a graph Laplacian $A_G$, where the matching conditions at the vertices might be either of: \begin{itemize} \item Kirchhoff, or standard, if the volumes of vertex subdomains are decaying faster, than the volumes of edge subdomains; \item Resonant, described in terms of $\delta-$type matching conditions with coupling constants proportionate to the spectral parameter $z$, in the case when the volumes of vertex subdomains are of the same order as the volumes of the edge ones; \item Finally, the limiting graph Laplacian is completely decoupled (i.e., the Dirichlet condition is imposed at every vertex) if the vertex subdomains vanish slower than the edge ones. \end{itemize}
+It was proved in \cite{Exner, KuchmentZeng, KuchmentZeng2004} that, within any compact $K\in \mathbb{C},$ the spectra of $A_\e$ converge in the Hausdorff sense to the spectrum of a graph Laplacian $A_G$.
+In the book \cite{Post}, the claimed convergence was enhanced to the norm-resolvent type, with an explicit control of the error as $O(\varepsilon^\gamma),$ where $\gamma>0$ depends on whether the ambient space is two-dimensional.
+The matching conditions at the vertices of the limiting graph turn out to be either of: \begin{itemize} \item[(i)] Kirchhoff (i.e. standard), if the vertex volumes are decaying, as $\varepsilon\to0,$ faster than the edge volumes; \item[(ii)] ``Resonant", which can be equivalently described in terms of $\delta$-type matching conditions with coupling constants proportional to the spectral parameter $z,$ see \cite{KuchmentZeng, Exner}, if the vertex and edge volumes are of the same order; \item[(iii)] ``Dirichlet-decoupled" (i.e., the graph Laplacian becomes completely decoupled), if the vertex volumes vanish slower than the edge ones. \end{itemize}

+We also refer the reader to the frequently overlooked papers \cite{MPP, Pavlov_2008}, where an alternative approach to the asymptotic analysis of thin networks, aimed at capturing the resonant and scattering features, is developed, see also the references therein.
+In the present paper we consider the case of scalar PDEs --- for recent progress in the analysis of PDE systems, set in the context of thin elastic structures (albeit not forming networks), see \cite{ChV, ChVZ, BChVZ}.